The Pulse of K-Entertainment

 #FANTASY BOYS#BAE173#Doha#PocketDol Studio#Phunky Studio#K-Pop legal disputes

-FANTASY BOYS and BAE173 member Doha have now won court backed injunctions suspending their exclusive contracts with PocketDol Studio, a ruling that now puts one of K-pop's messiest agency disputes under even brighter light.
+FANTASY BOYS and BAE173 member Doha have now won court-backed injunctions suspending their exclusive contracts with PocketDol Studio, a ruling that now puts one of K-pop's messiest agency disputes under even brighter light.
 According to Soompi's April 21 report, the six FANTASY BOYS members named in the case are Kang Minseo, Lee Hanbin, Hikaru, Hong Sungmin, Kim Gyurae, and Kaedan, while Doha won a separate injunction against the same company.
 The legal core is blunt: the court pointed to thin settlement detail and missing supporting documents as a breakdown of trust, and that matters because contract transparency is not side drama in K-pop.
 It is the whole business model.
 When judges start saying the paperwork itself is not credible enough, the agency story stops being messy gossip and starts looking like structural failure.
+That is why this ruling lands as a business warning, not just a fandom flashpoint.
+It also raises a harder question about how many more artists will challenge the same paperwork if settlement records and supporting documents keep falling short under court review.
+The pattern already echoes another major agency breakdown we tracked earlier this year, which makes PocketDol's crisis look less like a one-off scandal and more like a structural warning.

 The court's reasoning cuts straight to accounting and artist rights

 Seoul Central District Court's reasoning centered on whether PocketDol Studio provided transparent settlement data, and that is where the company lost ground.
 According to CBS NoCut News, the court found that Doha had requested settlement materials in September 2025 and that the agency's failure to provide them broke the trust needed to sustain an exclusive contract.
 The court also said forcing an entertainer to keep working under that kind of broken relationship could excessively infringe on personal rights and freedom of occupation.
-That is a sharper finding than the usual fan level reading of a contract case.
+That is a sharper finding than the usual fan-level reading of a contract case.
 It frames transparent revenue accounting as a core duty, not clerical busywork.
 In a sector where idols routinely sign away years of leverage early, that distinction lands hard.
+It also gives other artists a clearer legal standard to point to when settlement data goes missing.

 Doha in a dark outfit seated by a staircase in an Instagram photo